 Until recently, the couple spoke to no one about the encounter, then Billy heard of a friend who had claimed that a wild man of some sort had been found living in a cave near Chestnut Knob, several miles to the west, and a farmer on Backus Mountain, several miles to the south, had said that something had been spooking her cattle.

 Could a bigfoot or a group of apelike hominids live undiscovered in the region?
-The area is part of a vast woodland that spans more than 800 square miles, bounded on the south and west by the New River Gorge National River and the northeast by the Monongahela National Forest.
+The area is part of a vast woodland that spans more than 800 square miles, bounded on the south and west by the New River Gorge National Park and Preserve and the northeast by the Monongahela National Forest.

 There could be room enough between the two federally managed forest areas for such beasts to roam.
 "There's a lot of lands owned by hunting clubs in here where people don't go eight months out of the year," Sheena Humprey says.